IA109-3-FY-CO:

 Formative assessment

-A formative essay of 750 words will be undertaken during the first term, relating to the topics already covered.
+A formative written assignment of 750 words will be undertaken during the Autumn Term, relating to the topics already covered.
 The essay will be self-marked, in class, giving students instant feedback.
 Further one-to-one feedback will be available from the Module Leader upon request.

 Summative assessment

-• This will test students’ knowledge and understanding of the material delivered in the lectures, and their developing abilities to apply this to practical scenarios.
+These will test students’ knowledge and understanding of the material delivered in the lectures and their developing abilities to apply this to practical scenarios.
 It will encourage students to engage with the learning materials in a timely manner and seek appropriate support where necessary.

 Participation mark (5%)